SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Swift has a rule about passing more than one closure to the same function.
-This rule allows Swift to perform all of its checks for memory exclusivity violations in nonescaping closures at compile time, and not have to do any at runtime.
+This rule allows Swift to perform all of its checks for memory exclusivity violations in nonescaping closures at compile time, and not have to do any checking at runtime.

-..
-XXX is there any rule around capturing that we're missing?
+.. docnote:: TR: Is there any rule around capturing that we're missing?

 For the purposes of checking exclusive access to memory, a closure is considered nonescaping if it is one of the following:

-* A closure expression that is called immediately.
+* A closure expression that's called immediately.
 * A closure expression that's passed as a nonescaping function argument.
 * A nested function that captures a value which is guaranteed to never escape, such as an in-out parameter.

+..
 Because the captured value can't escape, the nested function will also be restricted from escaping, making it nonescaping too.

-..
-XXX Which needs to come first, the rule or the definition of nonescaping for the purposes of exclusivity checking?

 For functions that take multiple closures, the restriction is as follows: